 Tenure track faculty contribute to the research, educational, and service missions of the Department.
 The faculty member is expected to develop and maintain a strong research program as evidenced by extramural research support; invitations to speak at national or international conferences; invitations to participate as visiting professor; invitations to prepare books, chapters, or reviews; service on editorial boards or as an officer in a national or international professional society; awards or honors--regional, national or international; appointment to governmental review panels or committees; and/or appointments to major committees of national professional societies.
 A decision on tenure must be made before the end of the sixth year.

 Division Directors should form an individual mentor committee for Assistant Professors on the tenure track shortly after arrival.
-The committee should consist of at least four members.
+The committee should consist of at least three members.
 Suggested membership includes one member of the same faculty Division and at least one faculty member outside of the Department who is familiar with the work of the probationary faculty member.
 It is recommended that the Division Director not sit on the mentor committee for tenure track faculty.
 Each mentor committee should have a designated mentoring committee Chair.

 The objective of this committee is to provide probationary faculty with both guidance toward appropriate productivity and regular evaluation of progress toward promotion on the tenure track.
 The faculty will be provided information on the tenure track guidelines of the appropriate Divisional committee (biological sciences, social sciences, etc.).